bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-01-07-UPenn_Business_Microecon_2026_01_07.md

 [Back to top]

 **Eg**: Suppose you are a mango farmer trying to sell mangoes.
-What price do you sell them?
+At what price do you sell them?

 Consider the demand curve.